Information Center

 Google E-Tablolar Manuel / Günlük Düşük Ürün sayısı az (1-50) olan butik işletmeler.

-While it is possible to start with Google Sheets at a basic level; to prevent stock errors and enable dynamic pricing, we always recommend using the Content API or XML method (Scheduled Fetch).
-Automating this process with professional support reduces errors arising from manual data entry to zero.
+While starting with Google Sheets at a basic level is possible; to prevent stock errors and implement dynamic pricing, we always recommend using the Content API or XML method (Scheduled Fetch).
+Automating this process with professional support brings the errors caused by manual data entry down to zero.

 Merchant Center Approval Process and Suspension Risks

-You've entered all the information, uploaded your products.
-Now comes the most stressful stage: Google's review.
+You have entered all the information, uploaded your products.
+Now comes the most stressful phase: Google's review.
 This process usually takes 3 to 7 business days.
-During this period, you will see a "Pending" label next to your products.
-If everything is okay, this label turns green to "Approved."
+During this period, you will see "Pending" next to your products.
+If everything is in order, this label will turn green to "Approved."

-However, based on our experience, approximately 30% of accounts are rejected the first time.
-The most common reasons for rejection are:
+However, based on our experience, I can say that about 30% of accounts are rejected the first time.
+The most common reasons for rejection include:

-- Misrepresentation: Mismatch between the price on the site and the price in the feed, or the absence of a physical address on the site.
+• Misrepresentation: The price on the site does not match the price in the feed, or there is no physical address on the site.

-- Missing Barcode (GTIN): In 2026, Google hardly publishes branded products without a barcode.
-If your products are not uniquely designed, you must enter GTIN numbers.
+• Missing Barcode (GTIN): In 2026, Google publishes almost no branded products that do not have barcodes.
+If your products are not unique designs, you must enter the GTIN numbers.

-- Low Image Quality: Images with non-white backgrounds or promotional text (e.g., 50% Discount) are directly rejected.
+• Low Image Quality: Images with a non-white background or promotional text (e.g., %50 Discount) are directly rejected.

-"In practice, we often see this: Businesses share gigantic 'Free Shipping' texts on their home pages but add a hidden 'Service Fee' at the payment step.
+"In practice, we often see this: Businesses post large 'Free Shipping' notices on their home pages, adding a hidden 'Service Fee' during the payment step.
 Google’s AI scanners can detect such tactics within seconds and permanently suspend the Merchant Center account.
-Transparency is the most valuable currency in the e-commerce world of 2026."
+Transparency is the most valuable currency in the 2026 e-commerce world."

-If your account is suspended, rectify the specified policy violation before panicking and press the "Request Review" button once.
-Repeated errors can lead to your domain address being completely blocked from the Google Merchant Center ecosystem.
-In such cases, working with a Google advertising agency ensures professional management of the process and recovery of the account.
+If your account is suspended, correct the indicated policy violation before panicking and click the "Request Review" button once.
+Repeating errors can lead to your domain address being completely blocked from the Google Merchant Center ecosystem.
+In such cases, working with a Google advertising agency ensures that the process is managed professionally and the account is recovered.

 Combining Forces with Google Ads

-The Merchant Center is not a standalone advertising tool; it is merely where the data is organized.
-To turn this data into revenue, you need to link your Merchant Center account with your Google Ads account.
-Once the connection is made, you can start creating "Shopping Campaigns" in the Ads panel.
+Merchant Center is not just an advertising tool by itself; it’s merely where the data is organized.
+To turn this data into revenue, you need to link your Merchant Center account to your Google Ads account.
+Once the connection is established, you can start creating "Shopping Campaigns" on the Ads panel.

 In 2026, Merchant Center data is used not only in the Google Shopping tab but also under YouTube videos, in Gmail inboxes, and in local inventory ads on Google Maps.
-For instance, if you have a physical store, by activating the "Local Inventory Ads" feature, you can show that your product is in stock at that store when a user searches near your store.
+For example, if you have a physical store, activating the "Local Inventory Ads" feature allows you to show that your product is in stock at that store when a user searches near your store.

-Application Suggestion: When creating campaigns on Google Ads, categorize your products from Merchant Center using "Custom Labels."
-For instance, by adding labels like "Best Sellers" and "High Margin," you can allocate your advertising budget more efficiently according to these product groups.
+Application Recommendation: When creating a campaign on Google Ads, group your products from Merchant Center using "Custom Labels."
+By adding tags like "Best Sellers" or "High Margin Products," you can allocate your advertising budget more efficiently according to these product groups.

 Get Ahead with a Professional Strategy

-Setting up the Google Merchant Center is more than just a technical necessity; it is the art of arranging your store display in the digital space.
-An incorrect setup is not only a waste of time but also means losing potential sales to competitors.
-Given the complex algorithm structures and tightening Google policies in 2026, having the setup done under expert supervision protects your business from significant risks.
+Setting up Google Merchant Center is not just a technical necessity; it is an art of arranging your store display in the digital realm.
+A faulty setup not only wastes time but also means losing potential sales to competitors.
+Considering the complex algorithm structures and tightening Google policies in 2026, having the setup done under expert supervision protects your business from significant risks.

-As 212 Medya, with our years of industry experience, we have ensured the success of hundreds of e-commerce brands within the Merchant Center and Google Ads ecosystem.
+As 212 Medya, with the industry experience we've gained over the years, we have enabled hundreds of e-commerce brands to achieve success in the Merchant Center and Google Ads ecosystem.
 We follow a data-driven strategy at every stage, from optimizing your product feeds to resolving policy violations.
-If you want not just to exist but to be visible and preferred in the digital world, you must establish a solid technical infrastructure.
+If you want to not only exist but be visible and desirable in the digital world, you need to lay a strong foundation for your technical infrastructure.

-If you want your products to be flawlessly displayed across all Google platforms and to increase your sales, you can reach out to our expert team.
-Let's carry out your Google Merchant Center setup to a professional standard, while you focus solely on growing your business.
+If you also want your products to be showcased flawlessly across all Google channels and increase your sales, you can reach out to our expert team.
+Let us carry out your Google Merchant Center setup to a professional standard, while you focus solely on growing your business.

-You can immediately strengthen your digital presence by reaching us through our get a quote page or obtain detailed information about our services.
+You can request a quote from our page right now to strengthen your digital presence or get detailed information about our services.